 Keep your rooms well aired

-Stuffy rooms are unpleasant to live in and if very warm can be a breeding ground for bacteria.
+Stuffy, cold and damp rooms are unpleasant to live in and increase the presence of mold, bacteria, and pests like silverfish.
+This means you’ll need to clean the space more regularly and buy silverfish control to limit pest infestation.
 If you find any water-damaged sections of a wall that could have come through condensation or a malfunctioning part of the damp proof course, get it seen to straight away.
 Dampness is another potential breeding ground for bacteria, so the problem needs to be resolved quickly.

 Air mostly comes in through your windows and other ventilation units, so you should consider the best way of allowing it in.
 Curtains and blinds may not be the best way of allowing a free flow of air, so you could consider wooden shutters to give you more control of how much air, and also light, you let in.